LoganK/img2chdr/README.md

 # IMG2CHDR

-Converts an image file to a bitmap written as a C header.
-Originally intended for use in github.com/ZinggJM/GxEPD.
+Converts an image file to a monochrome bitmap written as a C header.
+Originally intended for use wth github.com/ZinggJM/GxEPD.

+Supports dynamic-range scaling, resizing, and dithering.

 Usage: